ThomasTransboundaryYan/SmartSensorNodeMCU/README.md

 # SmartSensorNodeMCU

-This is the framework of NodeMCU/ESP8266.
+This is the framework of NodeMCU/ESP8266 with Arduino IDE.